 What to Expect When Applying for Life Insurance with Gout

 Applying for a traditional term or whole life insurance policy means having to disclose all kinds of personal information such as health history and lifestyle choices (i.e. occupation, hobbies, alcohol and tobacco use).

-As you can see, your gout diagnosis is only part of the equation when it comes to a life insurance rating.
+Your gout diagnosis is only part of the equation when it comes to getting affordable life insurance.

 Best Outcome: If you experience acute flare-ups from gout then the insurance carrier will look to see if your gout is being well-managed by exercise, diet, and medication like colchicine or allopurinol.